npmitchell/tubular/docs/docs/source/example_usage_imsane_with_tubular.rst

 Example for using TubULAR methods within ImSAnE
 ===============================================

-THIS SITE IS UNDER CONSTRUCTION, WITH AN ESTIMATED COMPLETION DATE OF MAY 6, 2022
+THIS SITE IS UNDER CONSTRUCTION

 .. code-block:: matlab